Skip to content

 Once the thistle has been controlled and the soil improved:

-• We’ll mow a perimeter strip to thin out the grasses and make space for wildflowers.
+• We’ll mow a perimeter strip to thin out the grasses and create room for wildflowers.

-• We’ll then overseed the area with a diverse native wildflower mix, offering seasonal color and increased habitat diversity.
+• We’ll then overseed the area with a diverse mix of native wildflowers to add seasonal color and improve habitat diversity.

-• At the same time, we’ll plant native tree species in the interior, providing:
+• At the same time, we’ll plant native tree species within the interior providing:

 • Shade